Description

 1 cup (160g) polenta*

 3.5 oz.
-(100g) parmesan cheese, grated (or vegetarian/vegan alternative)
+(100g) Parmesan cheese, grated (or vegetarian/vegan alternative)

 sea salt, fresh pepper

-parsley, chopped
+some parsley, chopped

 Instructions

 2. Add about 2 tablespoons of the olive oil to a large Dutch oven or pot and set the heat to medium-high on the stove.
 Add about 1/3 of the mushrooms and onions and cook them until browned quite a bit.
-Works best if you do not move them for a while (2-3 minutes) so they can get some color and then flip everything to get some color on the other side (2-3 minutes)… but do not burn them.
-Take everything out and add some more olive oil and the second batch of mushrooms and onions – repeat, take out again and then once more with the remaining stuff.
+Works best if you do not move them for a while (about 2-3 minutes) so they can get some color and then flip everything to get some color on the other side (about 2-3 minutes)… but do not burn them.
+Take everything out and add some more olive oil and the second batch of mushrooms and onions – repeat, take it out again and then once more with the remaining stuff.
 Collect all the cooked mushrooms and onions in a bowl.

 3. Reduce the heat a bit, add some more oil and then add the leek rings and carrot slices.
 Cook until soft and slightly caramelized.
-Add the garlic and cook for a minute or so, then add the tomato paste and stir until everything is well coated with the paste and cook for another minute or so – do not burn the tomato paste or it will taste bitter.
+Add the garlic and cook for a minute or so.
+Next, add the tomato paste and stir until everything is well coated with the paste and cook for another minute or so – do not burn the tomato paste or it will taste bitter.
 Sprinkle the flour over the carrots and leeks, stir in and cook another minute.
 Deglaze with the red wine and veggie broth.
 Add the mushrooms and onions back to the pot as well as the soy sauce, thyme branches, bay leaves and season with salt and pepper.
-Let cook lightly for about 45 minutes until the sauce has thickened and the onions are soft.
+Let it cook/simmer for about 45 minutes until the sauce has thickened and the onions are soft.
 Before serving, remove bay leaves and season with more salt, pepper or soy sauce if needed.

 Notes